DISCLAIMER

-10 ways to boost your immune system and protect yourself from flu
+10 ways to boost the immune system and protect yourself from flu

 Immunity is a bit like a car.
 You enjoy its benefits without thinking much about how it works—until something goes wrong.
 (For the record, there are communities that care very deeply about these things even when they are working well.)
 Like a car, your immune system has many moving parts and, yes, even requires maintenance.
 At a basic level, your immune system protects you from germs (including bacteria, parasites, and viruses) in order to prevent infection.